ziutek/ziutek.github.io/_posts/2018-05-18-copy_memory_on_stm32.md

 >> The burst configuration has to be selected in order to respect the AHB protocol, where bursts must not cross the 1 KB address boundary because the minimum address space that can be allocated to a single slave is 1 KB.
 This means that the 1 KB address boundary should not be crossed by a burst block transfer, otherwise an AHB error would be generated, that is not reported by the DMA registers.

-I don't quite understand this warning but despite the deliberate attempts to generate this error it doesn't occur in case memory to memory transfer.
+I don't quite understand this warning but despite the deliberate attempts to generate this error it doesn't occur in case of memory to memory transfer.